 Modern baby carriers come in a wide variety of styles to suit every taste and budget.
 Choosing which carrier to purchase can be an overwhelming task because there are so many excellent options in a bewildering range of styles, colors, and sizes.
-Most Babywearing International chapters maintain lending libraries where members and meeting attendees can try on (or borrow) a large selection of baby carriers to see what works best for them.
+Most Babywearing International chapters maintain lending libraries where members and meeting attendees can try on (or borrow) a large selection of baby carriers to see what works best for them, since babies need special things to be able to be comfortable, as for playing you’ll need to get the best baby swings.
 Your local chapter can help you find the right carrier to meet your specific needs or you can seek assistance in the forums at TheBabyWearer.com.

 How long do you plan to babywear?

 Will you use it primarily during the first few months or do you prefer a carrier that will last through the first year or even longer?